SquidDev/urn/reference/reader.md

  - Binary digits start with `0b`, then one or more `0` or `1`s.
 Using an invalid digit (such as 2, will result in a syntax error).
  - Hexadecimal digits start with `0x`, then one or more hexadecimal digits, (`[0-9a-zA-Z]`).
 Unlike Lua, you cannot have fractions or exponents in hexadecimal digits.
- - Decimal digits: these follow the same format as Lua: an optional fractional part, followed by an optional exponent (marked `e` or `E`).
+ - Decimal digits: these follow the same format as Lua: an optional integer part, an optional fractional part, all followed by an optional exponent (marked `e` or `E`).

 For example, `2`, `0x2`, `0b10`, `2.e0`, `.2e1` and `20e-1` are all the same value.